 - Lightweight and comfy to wear

 - Built-in GPS and NFC

 - Charger and watch bands are vastly improved

 - SpO2 tracking only works with a certain watch face

-At first glance, the Fitbit Sense doesn't look all that different from last year's Versa 2.
+At first glance, the Fitbit Sense doesn't look all that different from the previous year's Versa 2 or even the newer Versa 3.
 It's another squircle watch with a compact design, but there are a few noticeable refinements in place that make the Sense Fitbit's best hardware ever.

 Let's start with one of my favorite improvements, and that's the watch band system.
 Fitbit is still using proprietary watch bands, but instead of having to mess with an annoying pin design like you did on Versa and Versa 2, watch bands now snap into place and pop out with the press of a button.
 It's easily the best band design Fitbit's ever had for its smartwatches, so here's to hoping the company actually commits to it and doesn't introduce another new design a couple of years down the road.

 Fitbit also overhauled the charging accessory for the Sense.
 All of the past Versa watches have used a clunky cradle that you had to open and close to nestle the watch into, and while it worked well enough, it was never a great design.
 Fitbit Sense ditches that for a magnetic charger that's considerably smaller and much easier to use.
 I still wish there was support for Qi wireless charging for a more universal charging option, but this is a marked improvement that I'm thrilled to see.